karluga/prakses-uzdevums/README.md

 - I used sessionStorage instead of localStorage for user registration.
 - From a performance point of view, an API call with the dates "from" and "until" picks up a large amount of data at the same time, so it didn't matter to create a dynamic load, for example by scrolling through every 20 records (route maps), a new batch appears.
 - For the front-end, with just react and PHP, there wasn't enough time to create sign-in so that the user is signed out if their profile disappears from the database.
+- From the API I chose the hardest way to display the routes, which was `include[]=decoded_route` instead of `include[]=polyline`, because i saw one route that was litterally across the water.
 - I assume that running the command `npm run build` deletes all unnecessary items from the coding process, unnecessary imports, comments, etc.

 ## License